NYU-robot-learning/hello-robot-stock/README.md

 4. Once the bolt is all the way through, screw the M5 nut on from the other side, and tighten using a 4mm allen key, and a small wrench if needed.

 ## Tilt Calibration
-When calibrating the tilt of the iPhones, since the attachment joint is adjustable, the app [INSERT NAME] was used.
+When calibrating the tilt of the iPhones, since the attachment joint is adjustable, the app [Precise Level: Spirit Level](https://apps.apple.com/us/app/precise-level-spirit-level/id1093293519) was used.
 Put the stick on a surface level to the ground like in the image below and calibrate.
 Find a block that the robot clamp can fit on (a lot of charging blocks work) and place it on a level surface, then calibrate using the app.
 Then place back on robot.